 The maximum number of people that can be signatories to a licence agreement is two (2).
 This does not apply to existing licences with more than two signatories as at the date of this Policy.
+No more than two signatories will be permitted on future licence renewals (from 2028).

-If a licence is not executed within six (6) months of a Council request, the occupancy of the bathing box will be considered unlicensed and illegal.
-In these circumstances Council may remove the bathing box and reinstate the site to public foreshore.
+If a licence is not executed by all signatories within six (6) months of a Council request, the occupancy of the bathing box will be considered unlicensed and illegal.
+In these circumstances the structure and right to occupy the Bathing Box will revert to Council for consideration of future actions.